Why Field Studies Are So Insightful

 Prepare Thoughtfully

-Before the study, familiarize yourself with the product’s use cases and the user’s environment.
-If you’re studying a delivery app used by drivers, understand the unique challenges they face on the road.
-This preparation enables you to observe subtle interactions, like how drivers handle the app while juggling navigation and delivery tasks.
+Familiarize yourself with the use cases and user environment of the product before the research.
+If you are researching a delivery app used by drivers, know the particular difficulties they have on the road.
+This preparation helps you to see little interactions, such as how drivers manage the app while juggling delivery and navigation chores.

 Blend In and Stay Unobtrusive